rafaelmachadorocha/Octo-Events/README.md

 Tests were implemented using Minitest Gem.

-Run the the unit tests on models with:
+Run the unit tests on models with:

 ```